timotheenivalis/timotheenivalis.github.io/research/index.md

 A subsidiary question more rarely asked, but the one we need to know whether populations persist of go extinct, is:
 2) Does it matter for population dynamics?

-Spoilers: Based on my PhD and postdoc work on a snow vole population, the answers are 1) absolutely, yes; and 2) probably yes, but it is very difficult to be sure.
+Spoilers: Based on my PhD and postdoc work on a snow vole population, the answers are 1) absolutely, yes ([Bonnet et Postma 2018](http://onlinelibrary.wiley.com/doi/10.1111/jeb.13246/full), [Bonnet et al. 2017](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002592)); and 2) probably yes, but it is very difficult to be sure.

+# Statistical methods for evolutionary quantitative genetics

 # Recursive evolution: hybridization and speciation